thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2021-01-27-ellen-pearlman-mit-fellow-open-documentary-lab.markdown

 ## Presentations

 **Andrew McWilliams** and Synthetic Media resident **Nouf Aljowaysir** presented at the virtual [Rethink Italy](http://rethinkfestival.it/) Service Design Festival in June.
 The live-streamed discussion addressed a Service Design audience with ideas on how art-based technology research informs designers examining a changing social landscape over time.
-The event showcased cross-collaborative programs by ThoughtWorks Arts involving artists and technologists, and how those interactions drive questions about society, and harness technological innovation.
+The event showcased cross-collaborative programs by Thoughtworks Arts involving artists and technologists, and how those interactions drive questions about society, and harness technological innovation.

-**Andrew McWilliams** presented *[Incubating Art & Technology Collaborations](https://www.youtube.com/watch?v=j4GdQDyT7ck)* at ThoughtWorks Berlin in early March, where  Rachel Uma, founder of the [School of Machines, Making and Make-Believe](https://www.youtube.com/watch?v=Ik8RSxdVYLo) also spoke.
+**Andrew McWilliams** presented *[Incubating Art & Technology Collaborations](https://www.youtube.com/watch?v=j4GdQDyT7ck)* at Thoughtworks Berlin in early March, where  Rachel Uma, founder of the [School of Machines, Making and Make-Believe](https://www.youtube.com/watch?v=Ik8RSxdVYLo) also spoke.

 In London, Andrew gave a talk on [*The origin of ClimateAction.tech*](https://www.youtube.com/watch?v=YEJ4Pu8c6bk) - an initiative he helped build to support and engage the entire tech sector in addressing the climate crisis.